Table of Contents

 What is spaced repetition?

-It’s a process of revisiting information at increasing intervals to ensure it’s stored in long-term memory.
+It’s a process of revisiting information at increasing intervals to ensure it’s stored in permanent memory.
 This technique can help you retain any information, whether it’s about science or commerce, for a really long time.

 Spontaneous blood flow to the brain cells helps with retention.
+The neglect of one’s physical health will inevitably have an effect on one’s mental health.

 But how does it improve your brain function?